abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--sync-root-files`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ Although it's not mandatory, it's recommended that after enabling this option, you perform a `--resync`.
+> Although it's not mandatory, it's recommended that after enabling this option, you perform a `--resync`.
 This ensures that any previously excluded content is now included in your sync process.

 ### threads
 _**Description:**_ This configuration option controls the number of 'threads' for upload and download operations when files need to be transfered between your local system and Microsoft OneDrive.